hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/forms-and tables/hotel-feedback-form/README.md

 Below your `label` element, add an input with the `type` attribute set to `"number"` and an `id` of `"age"`.

 The `name` attribute should be set to `"age"`, the `min` attribute should be set to `"3"` and the `max` attribute should be set to `"100"`.

+## Step 15

+The next section in the form will be responsible for asking users if they have stayed at the hotel before.

+Start by adding a `fieldset` element.

+Inside the `fieldset` element, add a `legend` element with the text of `Was this your first time at our hotel?`.